-Angry progressives don’t want to talk about scaling back their ambitions to bring back to life some of what Joe Manchin killed
+Liberal lawmakers don’t want to talk about scaling back their ambitions to revive some of what Joe Manchin killed

 But the group is also directing blame at Democratic leaders for pushing the infrastructure bill through without first passing the Build Back Better agenda.

-Last month all six — Reps.
-Bowman, Ocasio-Cortez, Ilhan Omar (Minn.), Rashida Tlaib (Mich.), Ayanna Pressley (Mass.) and Cori Bush (Mo.) voted against the infrastructure bill.
-Their stance was criticized by some of their Democratic colleagues, including dozens in the progressive caucus, for not standing by the president at a critical decision point, according to several members who participated in an hours long CPC meeting Biden called into last month.
+Last month, all six — Reps.
+Bowman, Ocasio-Cortez, Omar, Rashida Tlaib (Mich.), Ayanna Pressley (Mass.) and Cori Bush (Mo.) — voted against the infrastructure bill.
+Their stance was criticized by some of their Democratic colleagues, including dozens in the Congressional Progressive Caucus, for not standing by the president at a critical decision point, according to several members who participated in an hours-long CPC meeting Biden called in to last month.

-“Of course we have every right to be furious with Joe Manchin, but it’s really up to leadership and the Democratic Party who made the decision to get us to this juncture and how we’re going to move forward,” Ocasio-Cortez said on MSNBC Monday.
+“Of course we have every right to be furious with Joe Manchin, but it’s really up to leadership and the Democratic Party who made the decision to get us to this juncture and how we’re going to move forward,” Ocasio-Cortez said Monday on MSNBC.
 “I think right now that Democratic leadership has a very large number of tools at their disposal, the president particularly, and it’s really about time that we take the kid gloves off and we start using them to govern for working families in this country.”

 Bowman echoed that sentiment and said it was time for senior Democrats to start paying more attention to members who represent voters who put Biden in the White House rather than moderates from states or districts where he is less popular.

-“That’s the question, do we have the respect of leadership throughout the House and Senate in the White House, as newer members of Congress, and is some of that subconscious discrimination, part of us not getting the respect we deserves even though we are dully elected members of Congress,” he said.
-“Manchin is Exhibit A, him and what do you represent are the true problems of the Democratic Party, a party and a Congress anchored in the 1960s and 70s and not evolving into the 21st century vibrant, multiracial economy we’re supposed to be.”
+“That’s the question, do we have the respect of leadership throughout the House and Senate in the White House, as newer members of Congress, and is some of that subconscious discrimination, part of us not getting the respect we deserve even though we are duly elected members of Congress,” he said.
+“Manchin is exhibit A, him and what do you represent are the true problems of the Democratic Party, a party and a Congress anchored in the 1960s and ’70s and not evolving into the 21st-century, vibrant, multiracial economy we’re supposed to be.”

-Some progressives who went along with the plan to pass the infrastructure bill, believing Biden would deliver on their priorities said they still have hope.
+Some liberals who went along with the plan to pass the infrastructure bill, counting on Biden to deliver on their priorities, said they still have hope.

-Asked whether she regrets whipping support to send the infrastructure bill to the president’s desk last month, Jayapal said it was a question that she’s “gone over in my head a million times” but ultimately does not because it kept negotiations with Manchin going.
+Asked whether she regrets building support to send the infrastructure bill to the president’s desk last month, Jayapal said it was a question that she’s “gone over in my head a million times.”
+Ultimately, she said, doing so kept negotiations with Manchin going.

 “I don’t have a regret.
 I understand that different people can read this differently, but I really believe that had we not passed the infrastructure bill, that would have been the day that the senator said Build Back Better was dead,” she said.